 The first Castlevania is shockingly well designed, not even just for the time, although it is still very much an NES game.
 The level and enemy design work perfectly with the slow methodical game play.
 Adapt or perish.

 Very few games manage to capture the sense of scale, the sense of awe at the world around you as the first Xenoblade Chronicles.
 It just feels good to exist in this world with its gorgeous environments and roaming monsters, especially with that absolutely iconic ost in the background.
 The combat and character building systems are just deep enough to feel rewarding but don't go completely fucking overboard like 2 and 3.
 A fun, although trope filled, cast of characters and voice acting that I am fully sold on make this such an incredible adventure.
-Honestly not sure what the fuck was happening towards the end, the story gets kinda stupid but it's pretty fun for the first half of of the game.
+Honestly not sure what the fuck was happening towards the end, the story gets kinda stupid but it doesn’t tarnish the overall experience that badly.

 jesus fucking christ i can't believe i played persona 5 twice there are so many better things i could've done with my time. i never want to see, hear, or think about anything related to this game ever again especially not the music, the music gives me war flashbacks i stg.